 2017-2018: St Wilfrid's received: £71,280.00

-The date of our next Pupil Premium Review will be March 2019
+The date of our external Pupil Premium Review was November 2019.

 The DfE guidance states that schools are free to spend their Pupil Premium allocation as they see fit since they are best placed to assess what additional provision should be made for the individual pupils within their responsibility.
 However they also remind schools that they are accountable for the impact of this spending.